Replacement Window Screen Buying Guide

 1. Can fiberglass window screens be customized for odd-sized windows?

-Yes, fiberglass screens can be easily cut to fit non-standard window sizes, making them a versatile choice for any home.
+Indeed, fiberglass screens can be simply cut to fit non-standard windows, making them adaptable for any residence.

 2. How long do fiberglass window screens last?

-With proper care, fiberglass window screens can last between 10 to 15 years before needing replacement.
+With suitable maintenance, fiberglass window screens can endure between 10 to 15 years before necessitating replacement.

 3. Are there eco-friendly options for fiberglass window screens?

-Fiberglass itself is a durable, long-lasting material, making it an eco-friendly option.
-Additionally, screens with UV protection can help reduce energy consumption by minimizing heat gain.
+Fiberglass is inherently durable, contributing to its eco-friendly status.
+Additionally, screens with UV protection aid in reducing energy usage by lowering heat gain.

 4. How do I repair a tear in my fiberglass window screen?